-2 "Electronics Service Provider is a broad, catchall term for providers of interactive computer services as defined by Section 230.
+[&]quot;Electronics Service Provider is a broad, catchall term for providers of interactive computer services as defined by Section 230.
 The term "interactive computer service" means any information service, system, or access software provider that provides or enables computer access by multiple users to a computer server, including specifically a service or system that provides access to the Internet and such systems operated or services offered by libraries or educational institutions.
 Internet Service Providers (ISPs) are one type of ESP.

-report.
+views the files attached to the report.
 Ultimately, NCMEC gathers additional information about the user and transmits the report and attachments to local law enforcement in the jurisdiction in which the user is believed to reside.
 Upon receiving the report, law enforcement reviews the report and views the attached files.

-On August 17, 2021, Google submitted a CyberTipline Report ("CyberTip") to NCMEC indicating that suspected CSAM had been uploaded to Google.
+In this case, on August 17, 2021, Google submitted a CyberTipline Report ("CyberTip") to NCMEC indicating that suspected CSAM had been uploaded to Google.
 (R36/1; A-App.
 1).
 The CyberTip indicated that four specific files containing suspected CSAM had been identified.
 (Id.).
 The CyberTip indicated that "A person at Google viewed the file to the extent necessary to confirm that it contained apparent child pornography concurrently to or immediately preceding the sending of the CyberTip."
 (Id.).
 The CyberTip included the names of the files uploaded as well as the IP addresses associated with the uploads.
 (Id.).
 It also included a "geo lookup" for the IP addresses associated with the uploads which indicated that the ISP was maintained by Spectrum (formerly Charter) and U.S. cellular.
 (Id.).

-On October 26, 2021, NCMEC staff downloaded the suspected CSAM files attached to the CyberTip.
+On August 17, 2021, NCMEC staff downloaded and viewed the suspected CSAM files attached to the CyberTip and compiled additional geolocation and subscriber data.
+The CyberTip was then forwarded to WIDOJ on September 15, 2021.
+On October 28, 2021, Policy Analyst McCarty opened and viewed the attachments to the CyberTip without a warrant.
 On November 1, 2021, the Office of the Wisconsin Attorney General issued an administrative subpoena to Charter Communications, pursuant to Wis.
 Stat. § 165.505.
 (Id.).
 The subpoena requested that Charter provide the name(s) and address(es) of the customer(s) and/or subscriber(s) associated with the IP addresses listed in the CyberTip.
 (Id. at 2; A-App.
 2).
 Charter provided the name of the subscriber and the address associated with the IP addresses.
 (Id.).
 The case was then referred to the Jefferson County Sheriff's Office for investigation.
 (Id.).
 Det.
-McIntyre of the Jefferson County Sheriff's Office opened the files attached to the CyberTip and viewed them.
+McIntyre of the Jefferson County Sheriff's Office opened the files attached to the CyberTip without a warrant and viewed them.
 (Id.).